Angular 6 Vs Angular 7 Vs Angular 8 Vs Angular 9

 Due to the growing popularity of mobile apps & web applications, companies are looking for a better option to build mobile & web apps with faster speed & fewer resources.
 To achieve that there are few frameworks globally available like Angular, React, Meteor.
 To stay abreast with the growing need of the customers and businesses, the constant inflow of the niche technology, frameworks, and platforms need to update.
 In this blog, we are sharing the differences between the features, changes, and improvements related to Angular 6 vs Angular 7 vs Angular 8 vs Angular 9.

-Major differences and improvements between Angular 6 vs Angular 7 vs Angular 8 vs Angular 9
+Comparison Between Angular 6 vs Angular 7 vs Angular 8 vs Angular 9

 Angular 6 Features

 Angular 6 was released on May 4th, 2018.
 The major highlights of Angular 6 include the Angular Command Line Interface (CLI), The Component Development KIT (CDK), Angular Material Package update and with new TypeScript version 2.7, it is much easier to code with conditional type declarations, default declarations, and strict class initialization.

 Creating a widget or component that can be included in any existing web page was made possible with Angular Elements.